 There are no cavities in the walls.
-However, as the Amvic ICF System has polystyrene, it must be fire stopped opposite every separating wall, and every compartment floor.
+However, as the Altherm ICF System has polystyrene, it must be fire stopped opposite every compartment wall.
 The external render fire stops the insulation around the window and door openings.
-In the case of timber floors, a fire barrier must be provided at the top of plasterboard slabs, placed level with the internal ceiling plasterboard from the second floor and at every subsequent floor level.
+In the case of timber floors, a fire barrier must be provided at the top of plasterboard slabs.
 The location of fire barriers should be agreed with the Architect.

-Fire barriers are created by placing strips of galvanised steel 1mm thick (weight 2.68kg/m2) to the full depth of the expanded polystyrene, installed as shown in Figure 9 or as described in Section 3.3.4 of TGD to Part B of the Building Regulations 1997 to 2019, and Section 3.6.3 of TGD Volume 2 to Part B of the Building Regulations 1997 to 2019.
-The fire stop must be placed level with any internal ceiling plasterboard from the second and at every floor level from there up.
+Fire barriers are created by placing strips of steel 1mm thick (weight 2.68kg/m2) to the full depth of the expanded polystyrene, or as described in Section 3.3.4 of TGD to Part B of the Building Regulations 1997 to 2019, and Section 3.6.3 of TGD Volume 2 to Part B of the Building Regulations 1997 to 2019.
+The fire stop must be placed level with any internal ceiling plasterboard at every floor level from the 2nd storey up.
 A strip of mesh reinforcement is placed along the length of the fire stop before a second layer of mesh reinforcement is placed over the entire wall.